April 16, 2019

 The headline that Notre Dame Cathedral was on fire had to be read and re-read before it could be believed.
 Even the pictures showing the flames coming through the roof could only be experienced through the lens of shock and sorrow.

 I’ve long thought that the heart has a language that goes beyond the abilities of the mind to express.
 That is, there are some things that are simply indescribable.
 Standing within Notre Dame for the first time was one of those moments for me.
-The beauty and immense grandeur of the place, overlaid by the fact that it was designed and constructed with 12th century methods and knowledge, overlaid by all of the history the cathedral has witnessed – the consecration of Napoleon Bonaparte as emperor; the beatification of Joan of Arc; the crowning in 1431 of Henry VI, King of England, as King of France; celebrations of the conclusions of world wars – all combined to create an emotional, intellectual and sensory experience that I could not describe.
+The beauty and immense grandeur of the place, overlaid by the fact that it was designed and constructed with 12th-century methods and knowledge, overlaid by all of the histories the cathedral has witnessed – the consecration of Napoleon Bonaparte as emperor; the beatification of Joan of Arc; the crowning in 1431 of Henry VI, King of England, as King of France; celebrations of the conclusions of world wars – all combined to create an emotional, intellectual and sensory experience that I could not describe.
 Still can’t.
 To see it damaged to this extent is distressing.

 Earlier in February, the Mooreville United Methodist Church building was likewise destroyed by fire.
 The cause is unknown.
 The beautifully simple 108-year-old white framed building sitting on a hilltop was a place of pride for the Mooreville community, located in Central Texas, just south of Waco.
 As with Notre Dame, this church also hosted important moments in history, though on a more personal scale – baptisms, confirmations, weddings, funerals, the moments that weave together the fabric of our lives and our communities.
 Our own Robert Hoppe, vice president of loans, is visiting with the Mooreville congregation to find the best path forward for rebuilding.